greatroboticslab/LlaVAGraph/eval/eval.md

 -rw-r--r--.
 1 imo2d domain users  537 Jan 20 21:59 summarizeLLAMA.sh
 ```

+> [!WARNING]
+> These scripts are designed to called from the slurm scripts in the `slurm` folder.

+## setupDirectories.sh

+- Setup the directory structure for the `results` folder.
+	- Only run this once!

 ## cateogrizeLLAMA.sh

 - Read captions from the LLaVA model and output the final answer